smjonas/live-command.nvim/README.md

 ---

-`hl_groups: table<string, string?>`
+`hl_groups: table<string, string | boolean>`

 Default: `{ insertion = "DiffAdd", deletion = "DiffDelete", change = "DiffChanged", substitution = "DiffChanged" }`

 A list of highlight groups per edit type (insertion, change, deletion or replacement) used for highlighting buffer changes.
+The table will be merged with the defaults so you can omit any keys that are the same as the default value.
-The value can be `nil` in which case no highlights will be shown for that type.
-If `hl_groups.deletion` is `nil`, deletion edits will not be undone which is otherwise done to make them visible.
+If a value is set to `false`, no highlights will be shown for that type.
+If `hl_groups.deletion` is `false`, deletion edits will not be undone which otherwise happens to make them visible.

 > :bulb: Have a look at the documentation for `substitution_condition` to learn about the difference between `change` and `substitution`.